Louis Simpson

 2012

-Born in Jamaica, West Indies, in 1923, Louis Simpson was the son of a lawyer of Scottish descent and a Russian mother.
-He immigrated to the United States at the age of seventeen, studied at Columbia University, then served in the Second World War with the 101st Airborne Division on active duty in France, Holland, Belgium, and Germany.
-After the war he continued his studies at Columbia and at the University of Paris.
+Born in Kingston, Jamaica, in 1923, Louis Aston Marantz Simpson was the son of Aston Simpson, a lawyer of Scottish descent, and a Russian mother, Rosalind (née Marantz), who worked in the Garment District in New York City before briefly embarking on a film career.
+Simpson attended boarding school in Jamaica, then immigrated to the United States at the age of seventeen, where he studied at Columbia University, then served in the Second World War with the 101st Airborne Division on active duty in France, Holland, Belgium, and Germany.
+After the war, he continued his studies at Columbia and the University of Paris.

 In the Spring 1997 issue of the Harvard Review, Simpson wrote: “It is the struggle to express the contemporary that makes poetry seem alive, and contemporary life can hardly be expressed in the forms used by poets four hundred years ago.”

-Among his many other honors are the Prix de Rome, fellowships from the Guggenheim Foundation and the National Endowment for the Arts, and the Medal for Excellence from Columbia University.
+Among Simpson’s many other honors are the Prix de Rome, fellowships from the Guggenheim Foundation and the National Endowment for the Arts, and the Medal for Excellence from Columbia University.

-Louis Simpson lived for many years in Setauket, New York, on the north shore of Long Island, near Stony Brook.
-He died on September 14, 2012.
+Simpson lived for many years in Setauket, New York, on the north shore of Long Island, near Stony Brook.
+He died there on September 14, 2012.